-On completing their investigation, an independent investigator may dismiss a complaint or make a binding ruling which the governing body will implement.
-The independent investigator's ruling will be contained in a report to the Council Chief Executive which will form the basis of a consequent report to the governing body to inform them of the decision and the actions that they may be required to take.
+On completing their investigation, an independent investigator may dismiss a complaint or make a recommendation to the governing body.
+The independent investigator's recommendation will be contained in a report to the Council Chief Executive which will form the basis of a consequent report to the governing body to recommend to them the decision and the actions that they may be required to take.